XKNX/xknx/docs/xknx.md

 asyncio.run(main())
 ```

-An awaitable `connection_state_change_cb` will be called every time the connection state to the gateway changes.
+An awaitable `connection_state_changed_cb` will be called every time the connection state to the gateway changes.
 Example:

 ```python
 import asyncio